bwassim/ML-Dev-ND/Predict_Customer_Churn_Clean_Code/ReadMe.md

 - test_perform_feature_engineering
 - test_train_models

+Thie python script will test each of the functions and provide any errors to a file stored in the `logs` folder.

 Otherwise  the command below will only run the whole project (without testing) once.
 The used data is stored in the Data folder.
 The remaining folders are explicit by their naming.